apache/pinot/pinot-connectors/pinot-connector-kafka-base/README.md

     under the License.

 -->
-# Pinot connector for kafka 2.0.x
+# Base class and common utils for Pinot Kafka connector

-This is an implementation of the kafka stream for kafka versions 2.0.x The version used in this implementation is kafka 2.0.0.

-A stream plugin for another version of kafka, or another stream, can be added in a similar fashion.
-Refer to documentation on (Pluggable Streams)[https://pinot.readthedocs.io/en/latest/pluggable_streams.html] for the specfic interfaces to implement.
+This is a shared module by all the Pinot Kafka Connector